mitchspano/sfdx-scan-pull-request/README.md

 ## `delete-resolved-comments`

 When set to true, will delete resolved comments from a PR.
 Defaults to `false`.
-Will do nothing unless `report-mode` is set to `comments`
+Will do nothing unless `report-mode` is set to `comments`.

 ## Example usage